-Selection of sampling sites as follow up schedule of our study sites were located in the northern & southern sides of Ranchi city.
+Selection of sampling sites as follow up schedule of our study was done randomly and the sites were located in the southern zones of Patna urban area alongside Patna-Gaya outer bypass road, Kankarbagh, Karbigahia etc. The names of the sampling sites are- Elahibagh, Brahmpur, Zero mile, Parsa Bazar, Dhannu Chak, Jakkanpur, Purandarpur & Mithapur.
 The land vegetation of the area had been also recorded for the description of physiography of the sampling sites through quadrate method.
 Zigzag area lying beyond the quadrates had been ignored.